Democratic U.S. politicians urge police reforms as protesters march for 11th day

 After video footage from upstate New York raised further questions about the handling of demonstrators by law enforcement, two Buffalo police officers seen on Thursday shoving a 75-year-old protester to the ground were suspended and placed under investigation.

-All 57 members of a police tactical unit quit the unit to protest their treatment, local media said Friday.
+All 57 members of a police tactical unit quit the unit to protest their treatment, media said Friday.
+[L1N2DI1TC]

 Protests over the death of Floyd have rocked cities including Atlanta, Denver, Detroit as well as many smaller communities.

-The demonstrations have erupted as Americans and businesses struggle to recover from sweeping lockdowns imposed by state and local officials due to the coronavirus.
+The demonstrations have erupted as the public and businesses struggle to recover from sweeping lockdowns imposed by state and local officials due to the coronavirus.
 Infectious disease experts have said that the protests could spark a new outbreak of COVID-19.

-On Friday marches and gatherings took place in Atlanta, Los Angeles, Minneapolis, Miami, New York and Denver among other places.
+On Friday, marches and gatherings took place in Atlanta, Los Angeles, Minneapolis, Miami, New York and Denver, among other places.
 Protesters also massed again in the rain in front of the White House.
 The nighttime protests were largely peaceful.

-In Washington, the city installed a street sign for “Black Lives Matter Plaza” at the intersection of H and 16th Streets near the White House.
+In Washington, the city installed a street sign for “Black Lives Matter Plaza” at an intersection close to the White House.

-“Breonna Taylor, on your birthday, let us stand with determination,” Bowser, a Democrat, wrote on Twitter in reference to a 26-year-old black woman who was shot dead by Louisville, Kentucky police in March.
-“Determination to make America the land it ought to be.”
+After nightfall, Bowser had light projections spelling out “Black Lives Matter” beamed onto two nearby buildings, which she said on Twitter was a “night light” so that Trump would dream about the newly named plaza.

-The mayor and Trump, a Republican, have bickered publicly over the president’s use of federal law enforcement agencies and military police to shut down protests.
+The mayor and Trump, a Republican, have bickered publicly over the president’s use of federal law-enforcement agencies and military police to shut down protests.

 U.S. Park Police fired smoke grenades and chemical irritant “pepper balls” to break up a peaceful rally on Monday night so that Trump could walk from the White House to a nearby church for a photo opportunity.

-“The incompetent Mayor of Washington, D.C., @MayorBowser, who’s budget is totally out of control and is constantly coming back to us for ‘handouts’, is now fighting with the National Guard, who saved her from great embarrassment,” Trump responded on Twitter.
+“The incompetent Mayor of Washington, D.C., @MayorBowser, who’s budget is totally out of control and is constantly coming back to us for ‘handouts’, is now fighting with the National Guard, who saved her from great embarrassment,” Trump said on Twitter.

 On Friday, a U.S. official said the Pentagon would send back the remaining 900 active-duty troops who had been deployed to the Washington, D.C., area.